 /CoolSculpting and CoolTone

-Meta: CoolSculpting and CoolTone are both body shaping treatments that eliminate fat and build, strengthen, and tone muscles to reveal a sculpted, slim physique.
+Meta: CoolSculpting and CoolTone are body shaping treatments that eliminate fat and build, strengthen, and tone muscles to reveal a sculpted, slim physique.

 CoolSculpting and CoolTone | Best Body Sculpting Treatments

 CoolSculpting and CoolTone are body shaping treatments created by Allergan.
-Both contouring procedures offer women and men a way to change their bodies without painful surgery or recovery.
+Both contouring procedures offer women and men a way to change their bodies without painful surgery or lengthy recovery.
 Continue reading to learn more about CoolSculpting and CoolTone to determine which option is best for you.

 What is CoolSculpting?

 CoolSculpting is a fat reduction treatment that does not require invasive surgery.
-This treatment is the perfect alternative to liposuction that reduces stubborn fat bulges.
+This treatment is the perfect alternative to liposuction for reducing stubborn fat bulges.
 This body contouring treatment uses a scientific process known as Cryolipolysis.
 During this procedure, bulges are exposed to calibrated cooling.
-This freezing process targets subcutaneous fat cells, causing them to crystallize and the membrane to rupture.
-Once they are damaged, the fat cells can no longer do their job, so they die.
-Weeks after your treatment, the body will naturally collect the dead cells and remove them from the body via the lymphatic system.
+This freezing process targets subcutaneous fat cells, causing them to crystallize and rupture.
+The damaged fat cells can no longer do their job, so they die.
+Weeks after your treatment, the body collects the dead cells and removes them from the body via the lymphatic system.
 CoolSculpting results are long-term and natural-looking.

 Learn more about CoolSculpting >>